HUGOW04/SecureGuard/README.md

-# Cross-Platform AntiVirus
+# Windows AntiVirus

 ## Project Overview
 This is an improved version of my previous antivirus application.
 [View Previous AntiVirus Project](https://github.com/HUGOW04/TuAntivirus)

-This project is a cross-platform malware scanner developed in C++ with OpenGL, using SHA-256 hashing for secure file comparison.
-The application is compatible with Windows, macOS, and Linux, and provides an enhanced interface and improved detection capabilities over the previous version.
+This project is a Windows-based malware scanner developed in C++ with OpenGL, using SHA-256 hashing for secure file comparison.
+It provides an enhanced interface and improved detection capabilities over the previous version.

 ---

 ## Implemented Features
 - **Signature scanning** using SHA-256 hashes for files.
+- **Optimized hash lookup**: loads the hash database into memory and uses efficient search (logarithmic time) instead of looping through the file each time.
 - **Memory scanning** for known threats.
 - **System tray integration** showing CPU and memory statistics.
 - **Graphical interface** fully implemented with OpenGL.